-Features and Benefits
+Features & Benefits

-- 3 Different Operation modes Capable of operating in one of three different operation modes to meet your wireless networking requirements: Access Point; WDS with AP, or WDS. - Easy Installation with PoE (Power over Ethernet). - Faster wireless networking with the 802.11g standard to provide a maximum wireless signal rate of up to 54Mbps (maximum wireless signal rate of up to 108Mbps in Super G mode). - Compatible with the 802.11b standard to provide a wireless data rate of up to 11Mbps - that means you can migrate your system to the 802.11g standard on your own schedule without sacrificing connectivity. - Better security with WPA The DWL-3200AP can securely connect wireless clients on the network using WPA (Wi-Fi Protected Access) providing a much higher level of security for your data and communications than has previously been available. - AP Manager II Setup Wizard The new Setup Wizard makes network configuration quick and simple. - SNMP for Management The DWL-3200AP is not just fast but it also supports SNMP v.3 for a better network management.
-Superior wireless AP Manager II software is bundled with the DWL-3200AP for network configuration and firmware upgrade.
-Systems administrators can also setup the DWL-3200AP easily with the Web-based configuration.
-A D-Link D-View module will be downloadable for network administration and real-time network traffic monitoring with D-Link D-View software. - Utilizes OFDM technology (Orthogonal Frequency Division Multiplexing). - Operates in the 2.4GHz frequency range. - Web-based interface for managing and configuring.
+- 3 Different Operation modes Capable of operating in one of three different operation modes to meet your wireless networking requirements: Access Point; WDS with AP; or WDS. - Easy Installation with PoE (Power over Ethernet). - Faster wireless networking speeds up to 108Mbps in Super A and Super G mode. - Compatible with 802.11a, 802.11b and 802.11g Devices that is fully compatible with the IEEE 802.11a, 802.11b and 802.11g standards, the DWL-8200AP can connect with existing 802.11b-, 802.11g- or 802.11a-compliant wireless network adapter cards. - Compatible with the 802.11b standard to provide a wireless data rate of up to 11Mbps - that means you can migrate your system to the 802.11g standard on your own schedule without sacrificing connectivity. - Better security with WPA The DWL-8200AP can securely connect wireless clients on the network using WPA (Wi-Fi Protected Access) providing a much higher level of security for your data and communications than has previously been available. - SNMP for Management The DWL-8200AP is not just fast but it also supports SNMP v.3 for a better network management.
+Superior wireless AP manager software is bundled with the DWL-8200AP for network configuration and firmware upgrade.
+Systems administrators can also setup the DWL-8200AP easily with the Web-based configuration.
+A D-Link D-View module will be downloadable for network administration and real-time network traffic monitoring with D-Link D-View software. - Utilizes OFDM technology (Orthogonal Frequency Division Multiplexing). - Operates in the 2.4GHz frequency range for an 802.11b/g network, and in the 5GHz frequency range for an 802.11a network. - Web-based interface for managing and configuring.

-^{&}quot;Maximum wireless signal rate derived from IEEE Standard 802.11a and 802.11g specifications.
+^{}Maximum wireless signal rate derived from IEEE Standard 802.11a and 802.11g specifications.
 Actual data throughput will vary.
-Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead lower actual data throughout rate."
+Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead lower actual data throughput rate.